 - Role-play: By engaging children in role-play scenarios you can boost vocabulary.
 Different meanings can be conveyed in different ways, for example a sponge may not just be ‘wet’, but ‘saturated’, ‘soaking’ or ‘sodden’.
 Additionally, role-play is an opportunity to mirror language in order to extend it.
 For example, a child may say “Here’s your drink”, to which the adult could reply “Thank you, such lovely tea.
 It’s warm and refreshing.”
 Role-play used in this way, to extend language, is also hugely powerful in complete immersion foreign language learning.

 - Follow your child’s lead: Children learn best when they can relate to the context.
 For example, if your little one is enthusiastic about cars then they can be exposed to deepening vocabulary such a ‘mechanic’, ‘speed’ or ‘accelerating’.
 A child who loves to bake can hear terms such as ‘whisk’, ‘beat’ or ‘sprinkle’.

 - Don’t give up: There is a time-lag, possibly of around 12 months, between a child’s exposure to a word and their own use of it.
 They need to hear the word several times, in different contexts, to cement it in to their own vocabulary.
 Always remember that understanding comes first, use comes second.
 This doesn’t mean they aren’t benefiting and building their vocabulary.

-Avery Hill Education offers language learning resources designed to boost vocabulary acquisition in the early years and primary in a second language.
-To find out more about our courses, please click here.
+The Tales of Arthur the Elf is a programme designed to boost vocabulary acquisition in the early years and primary in a second language.
+To find out more about our programme, please click here.